Civil War Charleston

 (across from the main Charleston Visitor Center)

 Founded in the 1700s, this museum features exhibits covering a wide variety of Charleston and Low Country history including an excellent Civil War section.
 The Civil War exhibit, "City Under Siege," examines the crisis that led to South Carolina's secession (decided in Charleston) and the subsequent firing on Fort Sumter.
 Using maps, artifacts and illustrations, the displays also outline Charleston's troubled journey through the rest of the war as Confederate defenses were tested by various Union attempts to capture the city.
 The bombardment of the city by Union batteries is described.
 A special section on the CSS Hunley is offered, and a life-sized model of the submarine is located near the museum's front entrance.
 This is an excellent place to get oriented to a Civil War visit to Charleston.
-Open 9 am–5 pm Monday–Saturday, 1–5 pm Sunday. $10 adults.
+Open 9 am–5 pm Monday–Saturday, noon–5 pm Sunday. $12/adult.

 Fort Lamar Heritage Preserve